 What Fesko thinks Van Til means by “the Christian worldview” is that all knowledge is derived from the Bible.
 He says, “It is one thing to claim that the Bible explains God, humans, and the world and as such has implications for every facet of life.
 It is another to claim that it is exhaustively comprehensive and is the source of all knowledge.
 Nineteenth-century idealists regularly make the claim that worldviews are systematic explanations of reality” (127).
 Van Til’s affirmation of “worldview” is in agreement with Fesko’s affirmation of the first statement.
 (Although, I’ll explain below, there are weaknesses in Fesko’s affirmation of “worldview” even in this limited sense).
 Maybe Fesko is confusing Van Til with Gordan Clark who did teach that all knowledge comes from the Bible (qualifying that with Platonic distinction between “knowledge” and “opinion,” so that “knowledge” is only that which is certain and only comes from the Bible, in contrast to beliefs derived from experience, which are uncertain and therefore “opinion.”)

 Van Til very clearly does not believe that the Bible is the only source of knowledge.
 Fesko’s claim is refuted by the evidence that I provided in the first post, that Van Til believes in natural revelation.
-Furthermore, as Fesko correctly observes, Van Til did not reject appeal to empirical evidence (140-41).
+Furthermore, as Fesko correctly observes, Van Til did not reject appeals to empirical evidence (140-41).
 Fesko complains that some followers of Van Til have rejected the use of empirical evidence, leading him to conclude that “some formulations of the TAG, therefore, are obstacles to recovery of the use of the book of nature in apologetics” (141).
-Ok, then if some are, then some formulations aren’t; and one of those formulations that aren’t is Van Til’s.
+Ok, then if some are, then some formulations aren’t; and one of those formulations that isn’t is Van Til’s.
 Or the situation might be stated in this way: TAG itself is not the issue but rather erroneous implications drawn from TAG – that it is the sole, sufficient argument needed in apologetics rather than necessary for a limited purpose in apologetics.
 Van Til describes the apologetic task using the analogy of modern warfare, in which “different kinds of fighting are mutually dependent upon one another.”
 The vindication of Christianity requires shooting “the big guns under the protection of which the definite advances in the historical field must be made.”
 The big guns are the sweeping philosophical arguments (i.e. TAG), while historical evidence is compared to the small arms fire.
 Some followers of Van Til may claim that the big guns are all that is necessary to win the apologetic war against the attacks of anti-Christian arguments, but Van Til disagrees.
 It is true, however, that Van Til believes that TAG is the only sound argument for the existence of God.
 To the extent that aspects of any other arguments have validity, they should be presented as the transcendental argument that God is necessary for the possibility of predication, whether that predication is about morality or objects of experience.
 But there is more to apologetics than proving the existence of God.
 Van Til says that such things as proving that a claim to revelation belongs in the canon of Scripture and that Christ rose from the dead require the support of empirical evidence.

 Involved in Fesko’s claim that the Bible is the source of all knowledge is the claim that Van Til adopted the Idealist view that all knowledge is deduced from a master concept, and Van Til made the Bible that master concept (127-32).
 Back in 1955 in his book The Defense of the Faith, Van Til answered this charge “that I think of the Bible as presenting us with a deductive system.”
 In denial of the charge, he writes, “Man cannot know anything, let alone deduce anything, about the nature of God except God reveals something of himself by voluntary revelation.”
 He shows that he has taken positions contrary to the charge against him in his writings prior to this time, such as: “In The New Modernism I had defended the idea that though Christianity is surely not a deductive system, or an aspect of the coherence of Reality of which idealists speak, yet it is directly identifiable and intelligently defensible.”
 Van Til often contends against the idea of the Bible as a deductive system leading to exhaustive knowledge because that would mean that man could potentially become all-knowing, if he just had the time to make all the deductive connections: